-More than 1,800 teachers have taken UTeach's online Blended Learning courses.
-Although remote learning is different from blended learning, many of the resources used for blended learning may also be applied to remote instruction.
+More than 2,000 K–12 educators have taken UTeach's online Blended Learning courses.
+Although remote learning is different from blended learning, many of the resources used for blended learning may also be applied to remote and concurrent instruction.

 This is a time of extreme change and anxiety for everyone.
 In our experience, one key approach can help you, your students, and their caregivers: Please be kind to yourself and your students by keeping it simple.